Mahniba/webprojects-3.10/README.md

 # projects-3.10
-A repository that contains different ds and ml projects by Year 1s.
+A repository that contains different ds and ml projects.